Update 7/20/2022 Find out which FSP and PEI reports providers can run in Outcomes-Latest News & Updates Issue # 1

-- Some of the instruments are copyrighted, and cannot be reproduced or recreated without reference to or explicit permission from the developer/publisher.
+- Some of the instruments cannot be reproduced or recreated without reference to or explicit permission from the developer/publisher.
 Some of the instruments cannot be reproduced or recreated at all, per guidelines from the developer.
 Additionally, some of the instruments are priced per copy, and therefore every copy needs to be accounted for and a limited number of copies are provided at any given time.
 You may NOT make your own copies of those instruments.
 Continue to contact us to request outcome measures as needed.

 - Whether you have hard copies or electronic versions of a specific instrument, the intellectual property and Protected Health Information (PHI) must be safeguarded.
 This means ensuring privacy during data collection, as with all telehealth activities and maintaining test security by locking away all physical copies of the instrument and password protecting or encrypting electronic versions.

-- Those who administer outcomes must describe any changes to the mode of administration and consider the impact this has on test data/validity/reliability etc. Please continue to follow your agencies’ guidelines for documentation and service delivery during these unique times.
+- Those who administer outcomes must note any changes to the mode of administration and consider the impact this has on test data/validity/reliability etc. Please continue to follow your agencies’ guidelines for documentation and service delivery during these unique times.

 The Department of Health Care Services (DHCS) has selected the Pediatric Symptom Checklist (PSC-35) AND the California Child and Adolescents Needs and Strengths – 50 (CANS-50) tools to measure child and youth functioning.

 On November 14, 2017, the Department of Health Care Services (DHCS) issued MHSUDS Information Notice No.: 17-052 Early Periodic Screening, Diagnostic and Treatment (EPSDT) – Specialty Mental Health Services Performance Outcomes System Functional Assessment Tools for Children and Youth.